kubernetes-sigs/kubespray/docs/ansible/ansible.md

 [!IMPORTANT]
 Extra vars are best used to override kubespray internal variables, for instances, roles/vars/.
-Those vars are usually **not expected** (by Kubespray developpers) to be modified by end users, and not part of Kubespray interface.
+Those vars are usually **not expected** (by Kubespray developers) to be modified by end users, and not part of Kubespray interface.
 Thus they can change, disappear, or break stuff unexpectedly.

 ## Ansible tags